-- Apply knowledge of mathematics and engineering in calculating slope and deflections - Identify, formulate and solve engineering problems - Analyse structural systems and interpret data - Engage in lifelong learning with the advances in Structural Engineering.
+- 1. Apply the knowledge of mathematics and engineering in calculating slope and deflections - 2.
+Identify, formulate and solve engineering problems - 3. .Analyze structural systems and interpret data - 4.
+Engage in lifelong learning with the advances in Structural Engineering.

 After studying this course, students will be able to: